 - Once your report is filed, request a copy and a case number.

-Your police department may not investigate every individual case of identity theft but making your report helps them to identify trends.
+Your police department may not investigate every individual case of identity theft, but making your report helps them identify trends.
 Your report also provides the proof you need to resolve the consequences of identity theft.

 Other essential steps after identity theft

-If you become a victim of identity theft, filing a report with the FTC and a law enforcement agency are the beginning steps you need to take to recover.
+If you become a victim of identity theft, filing a report with the FTC and a law enforcement agency is the first step in recovering.

 Knowing what to do if your identity is stolen is essential for your recovery.
 You can take additional steps to stop the identity thief from causing additional damage and ensure you aren't held liable for fraudulent accounts, such as protecting your credit file and securing your bank accounts.